akashbagchi/dotfiles/nvim/README.md

 ### For macOS Users

 1. The configuration is already set up for macOS key bindings (`<D-/>` for comments, etc.)
-2. Change the undo directory path in `set.lua` as mentioned above
-3. Ensure your terminal emulator (iTerm2, Terminal.app, etc.) is set up to use your installed Nerd Font
+2. Ensure your terminal emulator (iTerm2, Terminal.app, etc.) is set up to use your installed Nerd Font
-4. For Volar LSP to work correctly, update the TypeScript SDK path in `lsp.lua`:
+3. For Volar LSP to work correctly, update the TypeScript SDK path in `lsp.lua`:

 ```lua
 lspconfig.volar.setup({